-Our AMS focuses primarily our stock assets, as the management of our other assets is covered elsewhere in our other strategic documents.
+Our AMS focuses primarily on our stock assets, as the management of our other assets is covered elsewhere in our other strategic documents e.g., our Business Plan etc.

 Our Asset Management Strategy is to manage the asset base in such a way that it supports the wider organisational Strategic Objectives and contributes to the long-term sustainability of the organisation.